A successful business Exit Plan achieves three important owner goals:

 - Estate Tax Minimization: Reduces the government’s bite, leaving more funds for the decedent’s heirs.

-Once owners see that the two processes share the same goals, they can appreciate how to leverage the time and money they spend developing their Exit Plans into the design of their estate plans.
+Once owners see that the two processes share the same goals, they can appreciate how to leverage the time and money they spend developing their Succession Plans into the design of their estate plans.

 For example, when owners engage in Exit Planning, they most likely determine their objectives and secure an estimate of value on their businesses before they start working to create greater business value.
 In securing an estimate of value, owners possess a piece of information that’s critical to both their business continuity plans and estate plans.